fbpx

 If you have a lack of grip on your footwear when pushing or pulling the sleds, your feet can slip on the carpet, thereby making something very hard, much harder.
 This is certainly something that has caught out many HYROX competitors in past events.

 The grip of your trainer is primarily impacted by the amount and texture of the rubber on the outsole.
 The outsole is the underside of the shoe, at the front end, from the mid foot up to under the toes.
 It is the part that will have the most contact with the carpet on the sled push.
 You don’t want the outsole to be completely smooth – some ridges (lugs) will help to add to the grip.
-As an example, here’s the underside of the popular Puma Deviate Nitro 2 which have a really good amount of grip and feel very solid on the sleds…
+As an example, here’s the underside of the popular Puma Deviate Nitro 2 Elite which have a really good amount of grip and feel very solid on the sleds…

 Puma Deviate Nitro Elite Outsole